Bayer Carbon Program

 Eligible states: Alabama, Arkansas, Arizona, California, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Virginia, and Wisconsin.

-• Strip-till: You only partially till the field ahead of planting through the creation of residue-free strips of soil, which must be approximately six to eight inches wide and four to eight inches deep.
-The strip-till practice excludes any use of vertical tillage or other full-width tillage practices and means that no full tillage event may occur on the field.
+- Strip-till: You only partially till the field ahead of planting through the creation of residue-free strips of soil, which must be approximately six to eight inches wide and four to eight inches deep.
+The strip-till practice excludes any use of vertical tillage or other full-width tillage practices and means that no full-width tillage event may occur on the field.
 For more information, please refer to NRCS CPS Code 329 or other source Bayer may provide.

 The Nitrogen Management Program “add-on” provides growers with the opportunity to earn $4/acre, when the field is planted with corn, for applying select nitrification inhibitors and achieving a 5% reduction in the application of synthetic nitrogen.
 To enroll in the Nitrogen Management Program, growers must select the “add on” option during field enrollment.2